Home / Compare Electricity & Ga… / What is LPG?

-Propane gas and LPG are fundamentally the same types of gas, although LPG may contain other hydrocarbon gases, such as butane.1 When pressurised, both propane gas and LPG liquidise and can be used as a source of fuel or heating.
-Both are commonly stored in gas cylinders or bottles.4
+Propane gas and liquid petroleum gas are fundamentally the same types of gas, although LPG may contain other hydrocarbon gases, such as butane gas.1 When pressurised, both propane gas and LPG liquidise and can be used as a source of fuel or heating.
+Both are commonly stored in gas cylinders or bottles.

-The main difference between LPG and natural gas (which can be a mixture of many different types of gases) is how they’re distributed: Natural gas is accessible through pipelines, and LPG is available via cylinders or gas bottles.5 Even though both LPG and natural gas are used widely across Australia for similar purposes, they’re also made up of different gases.
-LPG is essentially propane, while natural gas contains mainly methane.6
+The main difference between LPG and natural gas (which can be a mixture of many different types of gases) is how they’re distributed.
+Natural gas is accessible through pipelines, and LPG is available via cylinders or gas bottles.3 Even though both LPG and natural gas are used widely across Australia for similar purposes, they’re also made up of different gases.
+LPG is essentially propane, while natural gas contains mainly methane.4

 Where you live in Australia usually determines whether you have access to natural gas.
 If you require gas as an energy source but can’t access natural gas from the mains supply, you’ll typically need to order LPG.
 Keep in mind that while many household appliances can use either LPG or natural gas, gas retailers usually won’t let you use both.
 In these cases, ensure your appliance is fitted with the right connections for the type of gas you’re using.